 Trail 1: The Miners’ Trail in Hochoetz – Circular Route

-Until about 350 years ago, there were several copper, firestone, and galena mines in the Hochoetz area at a high altitude of 2,500 meters.
-The Miners’ Trail will lead you through the mountain peaks to the most important places used for this industry.
-You can visit a restored miners’ house and a small miners’ museum in the heart of the mountains.
+Until about 350 years ago, several copper, firestone, and galena mines operated in the Hochoetz area at an altitude of around 2,500 meters.
+The Miners’ Trail leads across the mountain peaks to the most important historical mining sites, including a restored miners’ house and a small museum high in the mountains.

-This trail is circular and starts from the upper cable car station in Hochoetz, passing through the Balbach Alm mountain hut, Wörgltal valley, Wetterkreuzkogel peak, Bielefelder Hütte, and back to the starting point.
-The trail is not particularly difficult, but it requires a certain level of physical fitness and the ability to hike in the mountains.
+This circular trail begins at the upper Hochoetz cable car station and passes Balbach Alm, the Wörgltal valley, Wetterkreuzkogel peak, and Bielefelder Hütte before returning to the starting point.
+The hike is not particularly difficult but requires good physical fitness and basic mountain hiking experience.

 - Starting Point: Upper cable car station in Hochoetz